-- Legal 500 (2013) describe Amy as “outstanding” and says she is “potentially the brightest rising star in a set which has many bright stars”.
+- Legal 500 (2014) says “She has a sharp and focused mind, and is a master of the cases she works on”.
+Legal 500 (2013) describe Amy as “outstanding” and says she is “potentially the brightest rising star in a set which has many bright stars”.

-- Amy is also recommended in Chambers and Partners for public international law (2014, Band 1) as a junior who has a “very good academic knowledge, but is practical with it and an efficient worker”, “unflappable” and “a good team player”.
+- Amy is recommended in Chambers and Partners for public international law (2014) as a junior who has a “very good academic knowledge, but is practical with it and an efficient worker”, “unflappable” and “a good team player”.

 - Chambers and Partners (2013) reported that “her notable prowess in this area sees her caseload span diverse areas such as sanctions matters, human rights and investment treaty disputes”.